mikeasilva/playbill/README.md

 F-statistic:  3642 on 1 and 21 DF,  p-value: < 2.2e-16
 ```

-There doesn’t seem to be any problem with this model.
+There does not seem to be any problem with this model.
 I wonder why they
 dropped some rows from the dataset?

 ## Full Dataset